ndr-repo/awesome-threat-hunting/README.md

   - [ESET SysInspector](https://www.eset.com/int/support/sysinspector/) - Windows
   - [Lynis](https://cisofy.com/lynis/#introduction) - Linux/macOS

-These are more focused around event logs and system configuration auditing, rather than packet capture & network scanning.
-Some of the above tools do have added functionality for pcap, but they are not dedicated analysis tools.
+These are more focused around event logs and system configuration auditing, rather than network traffic inspection.
+Some of the above tools do have added functionality for packet capture, but they are not dedicated analysis tools.

 ## Network Security

 - **Network Investigation Tools**
   - [pktmon](https://learn.microsoft.com/en-us/windows-server/administration/windows-commands/pktmon) - Windows - Packet Monitor (Pktmon) is an in-box, cross-component network diagnostics tool for Windows.
 It can be used for advanced packet capture and event collection, drop detection, filtering, and counting.
   - [Suricata](https://suricata.io/) - Windows/Linux
+  - [NetworkMiner](https://www.netresec.com/?page=networkminer) - Windows/Linux - NetworkMiner is an open source network forensics tool that extracts artifacts, such as files, images, emails and passwords, from captured network traffic in PCAP files.
+NetworkMiner can also be used to capture live network traffic by sniffing a network interface.

 - **Investigation References**
   - [Nmap2CSV](https://github.com/ndr-repo/Nmap2CSV) - Create a local reference file of ports & protocols according to latest Nmap detection intel